November 1989 tornado outbreak

 A destructive tornado outbreak struck a wide swath of the Southern and Eastern United States as well as Canada on November 15 and 16, 1989.
 It produced at least 40 tornadoes and caused 30 deaths as a result of two deadly tornadoes.
 The most devastating event was the Huntsville, Alabama F4 tornado, which killed 21 on the afternoon of November 15.
 Nine more fatalities occurred at a single elementary school by an F1 tornado on November 16 in Newburgh, New York, although further survey revealed that this might have been a downburst instead.
-This outbreak also produced the most tornadoes in a single day in New Jersey.
+This outbreak also produced the most tornadoes in a single day in New Jersey, later tied on April 1, 2023.
 Several other significant tornadoes were reported across 15 states.

-Meteorological Synopsis
+Meteorological synopsis

 Historically, tornadoes are relatively common in north Alabama, where Huntsville and Madison County are located.
-The region was affected by the April 3–4, 1974, Super Outbreak and records show that Madison County has had 25 tornadoes from 1950 through October 1989.
+The region was affected by the 1974 Super Outbreak, and records show that Madison County has had 25 tornadoes from 1950 through October 1989.

 The Zone and Local Forecasts issued during the early morning, Tuesday, November 14, mentioned the possibility of severe thunderstorms on Wednesday.
 Subsequent forecasts and statements marked with increasing certainty the ominous nature of the events to come.

 The National Severe Storms Forecast Center (NSSFC) issued a Public Severe Weather Outlook at 9:30 a.m.
 Wednesday and highlighted the unusually strong potential for severe thunderstorms and tornadoes over the Tennessee Valley.
 The Birmingham Forecast Office followed with a Special Weather Statement at 10:50 a.m. with the headline, "MAJOR SEVERE WEATHER THREAT POISED FOR ALABAMA AND NORTHWEST FLORIDA!".

 A Tornado Watch was in effect for Madison and adjacent counties from 12:30 p.m. to 8:00 p.m.
 Soon after the issuance of the watch, emergency management officials, storm spotters and the NWS staff at Huntsville placed into effect a coordinated plan of action in accordance with established procedures.
 Beginning at 12:45 p.m., WSO Huntsville issued warnings for the west part of its county warning area as an intense squall line moved into northwest Alabama.
 Storm spotters reported large hail and intense straight-line wind associated with this squall line.

 At the time the tornado struck Huntsville, a Severe Thunderstorm Warning was in effect for Madison County.
 That warning, issued at 4:13 p.m., was changed to a Tornado Warning at 4:35 p.m. based on a report relayed through the amateur radio spotter network of a tornado touchdown in the city.
 Critical weather information was disseminated over the NOAA Weather Wire Service (NWWS) and NWR and by many media outlets in Huntsville and adjacent areas providing the public with frequent weather updates on radio and "crawls" and live "cut-ins" on television.
 Links with spotter groups and emergency management and law enforcement officials worked well.